Application of Physics-Informed Neural Networks in Removing Telescope Beam Effects: Data Simulation and Pre-Processing

 where $\otimes$ means convolution, and

-The $P_D$ is response to a point source, which is PSF.
+The $P_D$ is response to a point source, which is is known as the dirty beam or the PSF.
 It is worth noting that in the subsequent construction of the deep learning network, we will innovatively introduce $P_D$ as prior physical information and deeply integrate it into the network architecture.
 This strategy aims to leverage the guiding role of physical knowledge to achieve deconvolution while ensuring the interpretability and accuracy of the results.

-Since we are not concerned with the weighting method but rather with examining the effects of deconvolution, we use ``natural'' weighting throughout this work.
+Since we are not concerned with the weighting method but rather with examining the effects of deconvolution, we use ``natural'' weighting, $g(u, v)=1$ throughout this work.
 This approach avoids assigning weights to samples before gridding, ensuring that regions with more baselines do not dominate the final image formation.
 This method avoided assigning weights to samples prior to gridding, ensuring that regions with more baselines did not dominate the formation of the final image.

 The specific characteristics of the data have been meticulously documented in Table~\ref{tab:data}, which includes parameters such as the observation track length ($\text{HA}$), thermal noise equivalent (${\text{N}}_{\text{thermal}}$), field of view ($\text{FoV}$), integration time ($\text{Ti}$), channel width ($\Delta \text{f}$), frequency coverage (${\text{f}}_{\text{cov}}$), Pixel size ($\text{px}$), and Number of pixels (${\text{N}}_{\text{pix}}$).